spins-lab/spins-lab.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I lead the <strong style="font-weight: 900;">Sp</strong>atial <strong style="font-weight: 900;">In</strong>telligent <strong style="font-weight: 900;">S</strong>ystem (<strong style="font-weight: 900;">SPINS</strong>) Lab at [University of Manitoba (UM)](https://umanitoba.ca/).
 Before joining UM, I was a Machine Learning Engineer at Apple and then a Research Scientist at Meta Reality Labs.
-I got my doctoral degree from Simon Fraser University in 2020, supervised by Prof. Ping Tan.
+I got my doctoral degree from Simon Fraser University in 2020, supervised by Dr. Ping Tan.
 During my Ph.D, I had spent wonderful times as a research intern at Adobe Research with Dr. Oliver Wang and Microsoft Research with Dr. Lu Yuan.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.